What Makes a Person An Early Riser Or A Night Owl?

 A study found that morningness is significantly associated with gender, with a prevalence of 39.7% in males and 48.4% in females.

-Also, people over 60 were more likely to prefer mornings than people under 30 - meaning people’s sleep preferences may change over time.
+People over 60 were more likely to prefer mornings than people under 30 - meaning people’s sleep preferences may change over time.

-Effects of Circadian Rhythms
+Effects Of Circadian Rhythms On The Body

-- Sleep early and shift your bedtime gradually to get about 7-9 hours of sleep.
+- Sleep early and gradually shift your bedtime to get about 7-9 hours of sleep.

 - Stay consistent with your timings.
 Set your alarm clock to the same time every morning to make it easier to get into a routine.